General Requirements

 - Perform a GET request with

-- Update your reconciliation process to handle event-based refunds.
+transactionEventIdwhen issuing refunds. - Update reconciliation to handle event-based refunds.

 - Use the sandbox environment to test partial captures and refunds.